bitplane/CFS-CoC/code_of_conduct.md

-# Common Fucking Sense Code of Conduct
+# Code of Conduct

-1. Be honest
+The common fucking sense code of conduct v1.0

-2. Assume good faith
+1. Assume good faith
-3. Don't be a dick to people
+2. Be less of a dick
+3. Wind your neck in
+4. Be honest
-4. Use some common fucking sense
+5. Use some fucking common sense